JSuarez-Arg/Machine-Learning-Model/README.md

 - What well characteristics, such as depth, productive formation, and geographic location, have the greatest impact on oil and gas production?
 - What is the comparative performance of different machine learning algorithms in predicting oil and gas production in unconventional wells?
 - How does oil and gas production vary over time in different wells and formations in Tierra del Fuego?

+## Dataset Description and Source

+For a detailed description of the dataset, including the number of instances, features (columns), data types, and the source of the dataset, please refer to the [DATA_DESCRIPTION.md](DATA_DESCRIPTION.md) file.

 ## License
 This project is licensed under the MIT License.